iltommi/qdb-documentation/source/tutorials/one_ring.rst

     qdbd -c 192.168.1.3.conf

 As nodes come online, they will stabilize themselves by self-organizing into a ring and determining storage locations for data.
-For more information, see :ref:`stabilization`.
+For more information, see :ref:`stabilization <cluster.stabilization>`.

 For more information about quasardb arguments and configuration parameters, see :doc:`../reference/qdbd`.